tragustavo2/bank-system-flask/README.md

 # bank-system-website
-This a banking website for payment to account.
+This a demo banking website for payment to account.